UK Economy: Productivity vs Growth

 work’, thereby reducing our benefits bill, increasing the tax take from earnings and reducing

 the value of our currency continues to fall against the dollar.
+This has already happened with many of our original eastern european workers as a result of the Brexit changes.

 The all-important question, of course is: How can we start to improve our